pragmaticleaders/content/posts/201410x01-brian-tracy-mba/en.md

 tags:
     - training
     - review
+excerpt: "Wanna come to the sea when it’s cold and wet?
+Wanna pay for this around $1000?
+And how about 2 days MBA program?"
 ---
 What made more than a hundred serious and busy people to come to the sea when it's cold and wet and moreover to pay for this dubious pleasure an average of $1000?